 - 1 ½ cups all-purpose flour

-- 8 tbsp unsalted butter cold and cut into small pieces
+- 8 tablespoon unsalted butter cold and cut into small pieces

 - 4 cups peaches sliced, about 8 peaches